systematiccode/Modmail-To-Discord-Filtered/README.md

 2. **Put The URL In Your App Settings** : After you have obtained the webhook URL, you'll need to put it in the app settings.
 App settings can be found at `https://developers.reddit.com/r/insert-your-subreddit-name-here/apps/modmailtodiscord/`.
 After putting the Webhook URL in the text-box - click on the Save Changes button.

+## Configuration

+The app allow you to configure filtering your modmail that is being sent to Discord/Slack

+1. **Body regex filter (optional)** - If added, bot will only forward messages that matches the Regex.
+2. **Block messages from banned users** - If enabled, banned user messages will not be forwarded
+3. **Include ban status in webhook message** - If enabled `Active` or as `Banned` will be sent

 ## Details

 The app sends all incoming and outgoing modmails from your subreddit's modmail to your Discord/Slack channel through webhooks.
 Here are the details the app currently sends (more to be added soon):